enspiral/handbook/ops-scope.md

 **Manage Contributors**

-* Manage contributor enquiries about operations via email & slack
+* Manage contributor enquiries about operations via email, slack and Google forms.
 * Process requests from members to add new contributors
  * Send new contributor welcome email
  * Add new person to online systems
- * Assign contributor buddy
  * Keep list of contributors up to date
 * Manage contributor re-opt-in and financial contribution process (at three months, and annually thereafter), including removing contributors who opt out